-The Company's annual goodwill impairment test resulted in impairment of \$1.29 million for the year ended December 31, 2023 and 0 for December 31, 2022.
+The Company's annual goodwill impairment test resulted in no impairment for the years ended December 31, 2022 and 2021.

 Allowance for Doubtful Accounts

 Trade accounts receivable are stated at the amount the Company expects to collect and do not bear interest.
 The collectability of trade receivable balances is regularly evaluated based on a combination of factors such as customer creditworthiness, past transaction history with the customer, current economic industry trends and changes in customer payment pattern.
 Additionally, if it is determined that a customer will be unable to fully meet its financial obligation, such as in the case of a bankruptcy filing or other material event impacting its business, a specific allowance for doubtful accounts may be recorded to reduce the related receivable to the amount expected to be recovered.